 Researchers don’t know if this is a cause and effect relationship (and, if so, which is the cause) or if another factor is causing both issues, but low vitamin D levels are often found in people with low thyroid or overactive thyroid function.

 Vitamin D RDA for adults: 15 mcg under 70, 20 mcg for 70+.

 Vitamin D sources: Very few foods aside from fatty fish — like salmon, tuna, trout, and mackerel — and their liver oils contain vitamin D. Mushrooms that have been exposed to UV light contain some vitamin D, as do fortified milk, plant milk, egg yolks, beef, liver, and cheese.
 The best source is sun exposure, which spurs production of vitamin D in the skin.

 Risk factors for vitamin D deficiency: In the US, vitamin D deficiency is widespread, often due to limited sun exposure.
 If you’re inside all day, live in a climate that doesn’t get a lot of sun, or cover most of your skin when outdoors, you may not get enough UV light to make vitamin D. Furthermore, older adults and people with more melanin in skin have limited ability to synthesize vitamin D. Glass, sunscreen, cloud cover, and smog also interfere with the sun’s ability to penetrate the skin for vitamin D production.

 Like vitamin A, fat-soluble vitamin D can be hard to absorb when fat digestion itself is impaired.
 Obesity can deplete vitamin D as the subcutaneous fat hordes this fat-soluble vitamin.
-Gastric bypass surgery removes the upper part of the small vitamin d is absorbed, which can cause lower levels.
+Gastric bypass surgery removes the upper part of the small intestine where vitamin d is absorbed, which can cause lower levels.